-Essays should be 10-pages in length (double spaced with 1 inch margins and Times New Roman 12 point font).
+Essays should be 5-10 pages in length (double spaced with 1 inch margins and Times New Roman 12 point font).

 On the first page of the essay, please provide pictures of the two items discussed in the essay, the title of the essay, and your name and email address.

 References should be cited using a standard citation system (such as Chicago or MLA).
 You must use reputable sources.
 DO NOT USE WIKIPEDIA AS A REFERENCE.
-ALL ESSAYS REFERENCING WIKIPEDIA AND/OR OTHER ENCYCLOPEDIAS WILL BE AUTOMATICALLY DISQUALIFIED.
+ALL ESSAYS REFERENCING WIKIPEDIA WILL BE AUTOMATICALLY DISQUALIFIED.

 Ready to submit your essay?

-Essays can be submitted at any time up until Tuesday, March 7, 2017 at 5 PM.
-Submit your essay via email to upload.Jackier.email@example.com.
+Essays can be submitted at any time up until January 26, 2018 at 5 PM.
+Submit your essay via email to Jackier.Prize2018@umich.edu.
+On the first page of the essay, please provide pictures of the two items discussed in the essay, the title of the essay, and your name and email address.
 You will receive an email confirming that the essay was successfully submitted.

-Essays will be reviewed by a selection committee consisting of one member of the Kelsey Museum staff and two professors from departments related to the Kelsey Museum.
-Up to five winners will be selected and contacted by Monday, March 20, 2017.
-They will be invited to assist in creating an exhibition of the objects they wrote about and will be awarded the Jackier Prize in a ceremony in late April 2017.
-The objects will be on view in the gallery from April 21 to September 25, 2017.
+Essays will be reviewed by a selection committee consisting of one member of the Kelsey Museum staff, and two professors from departments related to the Kelsey Museum.
+Up to five winners will be selected and contacted in February 2018.
+They will be invited to assist in creating an exhibition of the objects they wrote about and will be awarded the Jackier Prize in a ceremony in early April 2018.